Carbon Competitiveness Incentive

-CCI will replace the current Specified Gas Emitters Regulation (SGER) on Jan 1, 2018, and will be phased in over 3 years.
+CCI replaced the Specified Gas Emitters Regulation (SGER) on Jan 1, 2018, and will be phased in over 3 years.
 It's expected to cut emissions by 20 million tonnes by 2020, and 50 million tonnes by 2030.

-The CCI regulation applies to facilities that emit 100,000 tonnes or more of greenhouse gas emissions (GHGs) per year, such as:
+The CCI regulation applies to facilities that have emitted 100,000 tonnes or more of greenhouse gas emissions (GHGs) in a year since 2003, such as:

 - electricity production